-What is a crisis pregnancy?
+What is a nervous pregnancy?

-What are the symptoms of a nervous pregnancy?
+What are the symptoms of nervous pregnancy?

 Loss of appetite

-How is a nervous pregnancy diagnosed?
+How is nerve pregnancy diagnosed?

 The diagnosis of nervous pregnancy consists in proving that the woman is not pregnant.
 This is usually done by means of a simple pregnancy test.
 However, the pregnancy test can sometimes show a positive result when it is actually negative, as hormones from the hypothalamus can distort the results.
 An ultrasound scan can also be performed to determine whether or not the pregnancy is actually present.

 What treatment is available for a nervous pregnancy?

 Nervous pregnancies often occur in women suffering from psychological distress.
 Psychological follow-up is therefore essential.

 A multi-disciplinary approach can also be envisaged, where the woman is surrounded by doctors, gynecologists and psychiatrists, in order to gradually raise her awareness and prove to her that she is indeed not pregnant.

 However, doctors are often confronted with the fact that the patient is convinced that she is pregnant, despite tests proving the contrary.
 The patient must be taught to focus on her body and sensations, and to overcome her fears.